-Table 3: Model performance without data block structure

 During the training process of WGAN-GP, we incorporated the CTST process after each epoch to promptly assess the impact of network training and retain the necessary network weights for downstream tasks.
 Due to the time-consuming nature of network training, cross-validation is performed only once, and the network weights are retained based on the accuracy of this validation.
 However, these weights are susceptible to chance during the individual CTST process.
 This is because, due to the probabilistic nature of data generation, the network may generate samples that closely resemble a specific distribution, leading to a CTST result close to 0.5.
 (In reality, the network has already learned the distribution of the target samples more effectively at this stage.)
 These weights can significantly influence the downstream task.
 To evaluate the impact of generator fitting across different epochs, we conducted an additional CTST experiment.
 Multiple CTSTs were performed using different weights, and the classifier with the mean accuracy closest to 0.5 was selected as the data generator for the downstream task.

 A total of 61 weights were saved using the preset hyperparameters.
 The additional CTST experimental results for these 61 weights are presented in Figure 2, sorted based on their variance.
 After conducting 200 repetitions of the experiment, slight differences were observed in the mean values of all generator test results.
 Most of the generator test results still satisfy the preset hyperparameter criteria, falling between 0.498 and 0.502 as denoted by the green dots in the figure.
 A few generator test results deviate from the preset criteria but meet the requirements of the downstream tasks, ranging from 0.4 to 0.498 and 0.502 to 0.6 as indicated by the orange points in the figure.
 This indicates an increase in their variance.
 A few generators, represented by the red dots, exhibit test results significantly deviating from the 0.5 criterion, with an absolute difference greater than 0.1, and higher variance.
 In such cases, the samples generated by these generators can introduce bias in the training of the classifier model.
 These test results confirm necessity of adding additional CTST.